ronnyml/snowplow-wiki/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 There are three basic types of object you will create when using the Snowplow Python Tracker: subjects, emitters, and trackers.

 A subject represents a user whose events are tracked.
 A tracker constructs events and sends them to one or more emitters.
 Each emitter then sends the event to the endpoint you configure.
 This will usually be a Snowplow collector, but could also be a Redis database or Celery task queue.

+**A note on compatibility**

+Version 0.6.0 of the Python Tracker sends POST requests and custom contexts in a format which earlier versions of Snowplow don't accept.
+If you wish to send POST requests or custom contexts, you must be using Snowplow version 0.9.14 or later.

 <a name="init" />
 ## 2 Initialization